georgievlb/DevOpsDemo/README.md

 ## Deployment

-1. The application uses a specially deployed Jenkins server located at this IP address: `http://3.82.248.215:8080/`.
+1. The application uses a Jenkins server, specially deployed for this task, located at this IP address: `http://3.82.248.215:8080/`.
 The code for the Jenkins groovy declarative pipeline is in the `Infrastructure` directory.
 2. After a git commit is pushed to this repository the pipeline is triggered: http://3.82.248.215:8080/job/DevOpsDemo/job/master/ The Jenkins pipeline uses a scheduled cron expression as a trigger that polls the source control every 5 minutes.
     - The pipeline installs the react app, runs its unit tests and then builds it.
     - Next, it creates a docker image, scans it and pushes it to the Artifactory Container registry.
 For the purposes of this demo, I created a trial account in Artifactory and specially created a private container registry which I integrated with the pipeline.